The Impact of Baryonic Effects on the Dynamical Masses Inferred Using Satellite Kinematics: Results

 Overall, baryonic effects seem to have a fairly negligible impact on the galaxy-halo connection inferred from satellite kinematics for halos above $10^{13} \Msun$.
 However, for halos with masses around $10^{12} \Msun$, comparable to that of the Milky Way, not accounting for baryonic effects causes the inferred median luminosity of centrals to be overestimated by as much as $0.3$ dex.
-As demonstrated in a forthcoming paper (Mitra et al. {\it in prep}), such systematic effects can propagate to significant systematic errors in cosmological inference.
+As demonstrated in a subsequent paper \citep{Mitra2025arXiv251214889M_Basilisk_no_tension}, such systematic effects can propagate to significant systematic errors in cosmological inference.